 Huntington Hopkins Hardware Store.
 Aisle space is usable.
 Staff is available to provide assistance if needed.
-Restrooms in the Railroad Museum or outside the Passenger Depot are generally accessible.
+Restrooms outside the Passenger Depot and at the Freight Depot are accessible.

 Stanford Gallery.
 The building is generally accessible on the first level.
 Restrooms in Railroad Museum are generally accesible and fully accessible restrooms are located at the Passenger Station and Freight Depot.

 Conference room, exhibit room, museum library.
 These second floor rooms are reachable by steep stairs that may require assistance or by arrangement for alternative elevator entry.
 Restrooms in Railroad Museum are generally accessible.

 Passenger Depot Building Visitors using wheelchairs can view the trains from the waiting room platform.
 Panel exhibits are generally accessible.
-Exterior restroom.
-This unisex restroom is generally accessible.
+The restroom outside of the Passenger Depot is accessible.